Nzema language

 Nzema, also known as Nzima or Appolo, is a Central Tano language spoken by the Nzema people of southwestern Ghana and southeastern Ivory Coast.
 It is partially intelligible with Jwira-Pepesa and is closely related to Baoulé.

-Although it is a Bia language, Nzema has had considerable influence from Akan languages, especially Twi and Fante.
+Being a Bia language, Nzema is one of the many Akan languages, and it has had considerable influence from other Akan languages, especially Twi and Fante.
+There are notable towns in Nzemaland such as Bonyere, Nkroful, Half Assini, Axim, Eikwe, Baku, Atuabo, Beyin, Essiama and Anokyi.